skrivov/erapp/README.md

 - An employee receives a receipt itemized in a vendor-specific format, but the department requires a department-specific breakdown.

 To handle these cases, we support an editable reimbursement form.
 The UI also prevents submitting a reimbursement request in a currency different from the required currency of the regional office.

+**Out of scope for this demo:**
+- Automatic currency conversion would be a better solution than preventing user to submit reimbursement request in differnt currency
+- Examples of rules that trigger department specific itemization

 ## Key Technical Elements (see SPEC.md)